|

 printers" lead public, including our customers, to

-devices as a face of rapid prototyping, which is a wrong
+recognize these devices as a face of rapid prototyping, which is a wrong

 assumption.
 Although it is a matter of terminology, in